 Accounting 2 Honors (CLEP) - Grades 10, 11, 12

-Accounting 2 Honors is a full year College-Level Examination Program (CLEP) offering students the opportunity to receive college credit for information and skills they already possess.
+Accounting 2 Honors is a full year College-Level Examination Program (CLEP) offering students the opportunity to receive college credit for the information and skills they already possess.
 This Financial Accounting course continues where College Accounting I leaves off in covering skills and concepts that are generally taught in a first-semester undergraduate financial accounting course.
 In this course, students will be provided with the knowledge and materials necessary to practice and pass the Financial Accounting CLEP exam.

 Marketing 1 - Grades 9, 10, 11, 12

-Marketing 1 is a full year business course that helps students understand the world of marketing, management and merchandising.
-Areas of study include, the importance of marketing to the success of a business, social responsibilities of business, promotional and advertising concepts and strategies and technology applications for marketing.
+Marketing 1 is a full-year business course that helps students understand the world of marketing, management and merchandising.
+Areas of study include the importance of marketing to the success of a business, social responsibilities of business, promotional and advertising concepts and strategies and technology applications for marketing.
 This course is a prerequisite for Marketing 2.

 Marketing 2 Honors(CLEP) - Grades 10, 11, 12

-Marketing 2 is a full year advanced business course that expands the student's’ knowledge of the world of marketing, as well as prepares them for the CLEP examination, which will potentially allow students to earn 3 university credits upon passing the CLEP exam.
-Topics covered include, the role of marketing in society and within a firm, understanding consumer and organizational markets, marketing strategy planning, the marketing mix, marketing institutions, and other selected topics, such as international marketing, ethics, marketing research, services and not‐for‐profit marketing.
+Marketing 2 is a full-year advanced business course that expands the students’ knowledge of the world of marketing, as well as prepares them for the CLEP examination, which will potentially allow students to earn 3 university credits upon passing the CLEP exam.
+Topics covered include, the role of marketing in society and within a firm, understanding consumer and organizational markets, marketing strategy planning, the marketing mix, marketing institutions, and other selected topics, such as international marketing, ethics, marketing research, services, and not‐for‐profit marketing.

 AP Economics - Grades 10, 11, 12

-AP Economics is as year-long course.
+AP Economics is a year-long course.
 It will cover both microeconomics and macroeconomics.
 Micro focuses on the supply and demand for products, the labor markets, and the role competition plays in a free market system.
 Macro focuses on the economy as a whole, including economic measures, economic growth, fiscal policy, monetary policy, and international economics.
 Students are expected to take both AP exams in May.
 Extensive math skills are not required; however, the ability to analyze graphs and charts is essential.

 Economics CP - Grades 10, 11, 12

-Economics CP is one-semester course designed to introduce students to both Macro- and Micro-Economics.
+Economics CP is a one-semester course designed to introduce students to both Macro- and Micro-Economics.
 The course examines the different economic systems that exist in today’s world, with special emphasis placed on the mixed economy of the United States.
 Further topics of study include the principles of supply and demand, business ownership and market structure, employment, money and banking, fiscal policy and monetary policy, and the United States’ role in the greater world economy.